SiimKirjanen/quicktasker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Task management plugin to get tasks done with the help of assigned users.
+Task management plugin designed to help you organize your projects, streamline workflows, and get tasks done efficiently.

 == Description ==

-Task management plugin to get tasks done with the help of assigned users.
+Task management plugin designed to help you organize your projects, streamline workflows, and get tasks done efficiently.

 QuickTasker is a plugin that offers the following and more to organize your project tasks.

 * Create boards with multiple stages and move tasks between stages to track progress.
-* Create and assign tasks to users.
+* Add labels to tasks to categorize and prioritize them effectively.
+* Grant permissions to WordPress users to allow them to use the plugin.
+* In addition to WordPress users, you can create dedicated QuickTasker users who can manage their tasks through a special webpage provided by the plugin.
-* Each user has a mobile-like page to manage their tasks.
+* Track quicktasker type user sessions to monitor activity.
 * Archive tasks to keep your boards clean and organized.
 * Private and public comments on tasks and users.
 * Logs to track changes and updates.
-* Track user sessions to monitor activity.

 QuickTasker PRO version

-* Custom fields
-* Automations
+This plugin also has a pro version that enhances the free version with additional features such as:
+* **Custom fields**.
+You can add custom fields to tasks to capture additional information specific to your workflow.
+This flexibility allows you to tailor the task details to your project's unique requirements.
+* **Automations**.
+Feature to automate various tasks.

 == Installation ==